 I first saw this nine-hour marathon some thirty years ago.
 Strongest in my memory were certain points of silence.
-One was the endless camera take of rusty railway lines running through bleak Polish landscapes.
+One of them was the endless camera take of rusty railway lines running through bleak Polish landscapes.
 Another was the strange German barman whom Lanzmann waylaid while he was filling glasses in a Munich beer cellar.

 The Munich barman, I had learned, was Josef Oberhauser, a former SS man, and I knew why he was in the film.
 Oberhauser had made a contribution to some of the worst of the Nazi atrocities.
-He had lent a willing hand with the early T4 euthanasia operations against Germany’s mentally-retarded and mentally-ill, and again with Aktion Reinhardt in Poland and the Ukraine, to which over two and a half million Jews fell victim.
+He had lent a willing hand with the early T4 euthanasia operations against Germany’s mentally-retarded and mentally-ill, and again with Aktion Reinhardt in Poland and Ukraine, to which over two and a half million Jews fell victim.
 Later, Oberhauser commanded the Risiera di San Sabba in Trieste, the only concentration camp on Italian soil, where many thousands of Jews and other persecuted persons were murdered.

-Christian Wirth was the inventor of the carbon monoxide gas chamber, which was used in the early phase of the Holocaust.
-Like Oberhauser, Wirth was a graduate of the T4 euthanasia programme.
-He became the inspector of concentration camps for Odilo Globocnic, the SS general who ran Aktion Reinhard.
+Christian Wirth was another graduate of the T4 euthanasia programme.
+Let loose on Jews, he helped to invent the carbon monoxide gas chamber which was used in the early phase of the Holocaust.
+Later, he became the inspector of concentration camps for Odilo Globocnic, the SS general who ran Aktion Reinhard.
 When this monstrous operation was completed, Globocnic was posted to Trieste.
 He took Wirth with him, and Wirth took Oberhauser.

 Josef Oberhauser is long dead.
 In Lanzmann’s Shoah, he lives on.
 Unwillingly.
 Let us hope that at some point in his journey he managed to look in the mirror and behold himself without distortion.
 Even in a death camp, one can begin to make amends.